-Records related to professional liability claims and litigation is maintained centrally by NYS.
+Records related to professional liability claims and litigation are maintained centrally by NYS.
 RPCIC records the costs related to professional liability losses prior to January 1, 1999, based upon information provided by NYS Attorney General's Office.
-For the years ended March 31, 2016 and 2015, no payments of final settlement of malpractice cases were made.
+For the years ended March 31, 2017 and 2016, no payments of final settlement of malpractice cases were made.